-The last few months has certainly see mixed messages in the media regarding the future of the Independent School sector.
+The last few months have certainly seen mixed messages in the media regarding the future of the Independent School sector.
 Whilst there have inevitably been casualties of the economic decline, the ability of establishments to improvise and adopt new approaches has unquestionably resonated with new audiences.
-A survey conducted by Teacher Tapp reported 72% of private secondary schools were able to provide live online lessons for their pupils during lockdown.
-St James Schools were one of the institutions who moved quickly to offer online learning to their students and were able to replicate like for like standard academic timetables; ensuring their pupils didn’t miss out on viral learning.
-William Wyatt Chief Operating Officer stated that the schools leadership worked effectively together to ensure that they were able to offer a robust online platform for learning.
-Many of the staff worked around the clock over the Easter break to ensure they were up and running for the start of the summer term and were able to deliver engaging, effective and interactive lessons.
+A survey conducted by Teacher Tapp reported that 72% of independent, secondary schools were able to provide live, face to face, online lessons for their pupils during lockdown.
+St James Schools were one of the institutions who moved quickly to stream online learning to their students and were able to replicate like for like standard academic timetables; ensuring their pupils didn’t miss out on vital learning.
+William Wyatt, Chief Operating Officer for the Schools, confirmed how the leadership teams and teaching staff worked tirelessly over Easter to ensure they were up and running for the start of the summer term and were able to deliver engaging, effective and interactive lessons.

-With small class sizes and a concern about the divide between the digital learning provision at the forefront of many parents minds.
-The Independent Schools Association recently reported a surge in parents of high school students looking for private school places in September.
-Speaking to the Observer, the Independent Schools Association said it had noticed an increased demand from 'high-aspirational, worried' parents looking to transfer their children to private schools in light of the pandemic, amid fears of further disruption to state education for the next academic year.
+With small class sizes further enhancing the digital learning provision, it is perhaps unsurprising that The Independent Schools Association has recently reported a surge in parents of high school students looking for private school places from September.
+Speaking to the Observer, The Independent Schools Association said it had noticed an increased demand from 'high-aspirational, worried' parents looking to transfer their children to an independent school amid fears of further disruption to state education in the coming academic year.

 Hayley Mintern - Business Sector Director – Commercial Education